Breakfast enchiladas finished dish

 Breakfast Enchiladas

-So all you have to do is to make a nice breakfast filling using eggs, breakfast sausage, fried with onions and diced tomatoes, and a bit of full-fat cream or creme fraiche.
+All you need to do is make a tasty breakfast filling.
+Use eggs, breakfast sausage, onions, and diced tomatoes.
+Add a little full-fat cream or crĆØme fraiche.
 This gives them an even fluffier texture!
 The tasty scrambled eggs are then used to fill Gran Luchito Soft Taco Wraps that are rolled and arranged in a baking dish.
-To make these enchiladas extra delicious we like to mix a bit of cream with Gran Luchito Chipotle Enchilada Sauce.
+To make these enchiladas extra delicious, we like to mix a bit of cream with Gran Luchito Chipotle Paste.
 Trust us on this – when baked, it turns into a delicious creamy sauce.
-Donā€™t forget to add a good amount of cheese before baking your tasty breakfast enchiladas in the oven until gooey and golden brown.
+Don’t forget to add plenty of cheese before baking your delicious breakfast enchiladas.
+Bake them until they are gooey and golden brown.

 You can substitute the sausage in these easy breakfast enchiladas with different kinds of fillings.
 Have fun playing around with different ingredients and see which you prefer.
 Here are a few suggestions: